KristofHetesi/bank-ocr/README.md

 properly so only manual testing was done.
 The structure could also be improved for more clarity.
 Further optimization of the processes would also be required

+Since I could not implement proper testing in time, I created a python script to generate a huge number of entries randomly, so hopefully a lot of possible entries prove more or less that the system works as intended.

 ## Usage
 ### Separately
 #### user_story_1